openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 ## Full Example

-Following is an example how to set up an exec Thing, debug it with a rule and set the returned string to an Number Item.
+Following is an example how to set up an exec thing, debug it with a rule and set the returned string to an Number Item.

 **For this to work also the openhab-transformation-regex has to be installed**